rp8888/RealEstateLoanApplication/README.md

 ### Guides
 The following guides illustrate how to use some features concretely:
-Import the project in eclipse or intellij and run the project as Springboot application
+Import the project in eclipse or intellij
+--->Build the project.
+Command: mvn package
+--->and run the project as Springboot application

-you can also use mvn spring-boot:run command in cmd
+--->you can also use mvn spring-boot:run command in cmd

 Application runs on localhost and the url is http://localhost:8080/swagger-ui.html